Well it was a peaceful night here at the Camperstop in Merida, which looks to be an area set aside in the local bus depot.

 First we had to buy a couple of tickets to the various locations around town, the main one being the park containing the theatre and amphitheatre where gladiator fighting took place.
 The Chef was cheeky enough to ask if qualified for the discount price, and being over 65 we did, so instead of paying sixteen euro's each we got them for half price.

-They were obviously in the process of setting up the lighting and sound systems for some kind of music event.
+In the theatre they were in the process of setting up the lighting and sound systems for some kind of music event.
 I would imagine it's quite a good atmosphere in there during such concerts.

 Then it was off to the Temple of Diana, which unfortunately we couldn't go in because the lady at the door was just off for her afternoon nap.
 Then it was the Alcazaba, or castle followed by the Roman Bridge, which was a really long one.